omise/bluepine/README.md

 ## Endpoint

-Endpoint represents the API endpoint and it's operations e.g. `GET`, `POST`, etc.
-It groups resource's related operations together and defines a set of valid parameters that the endpoint accepts.
+Endpoint represents the API endpoint and its operations e.g. `GET`, `POST`, etc. Related operations for a resource are grouped together along with a set of valid parameters that the endpoint accepts.

-### Defining Endpoint
+### Defining endpoint

-We could define it manually as follows
+We could define it manually as follows:

 ```ruby
 Bluepine::Endpoint.new "/users" do